dotnet/designs/accepted/2020/minimum-os-version/minimum-os-version.md

-# .NET 5 OS Compatibility Annotations and Checks
+# .NET 5 Minimum OS Versioning

 # Introduction

-It is common for apps and libraries to support running on older versions of the OS than the version against which they were compiled, while progressively lighting up with newer functionality on OS versions that support it.
+It is common for apps and libraries to support running on older versions of the OS than the version against which they were compiled.
 This pattern involves using runtime checks to guard against calling APIs that are not available, and is encouraged and widely used on the Xamarin platforms (iOS, Android, Mac etc).

 This document proposes a set of standard mechanisms and patterns for OS version compatibility annotations and runtime API checks that can be used across all .NET platforms to increase consistency of developer experience.